The Writing Workshop:

 Write a review, get a laptop sticker!

-Write one of the first 100 reviews on Amazon or Barnes & Noble and get a sticker.
-Or write reviews on both sites and get two stickers.
+Write one of the first 100 reviews and get a sticker.
+Or write reviews on two sites and get two stickers.
 Post your review, then email me at [sarnecka AT uci DOT edu] to tell me that you reviewed the book (include your username so I can find the review), and then tell me your address and choose a sticker from the ones below.
 All the stickers are made of durable, weather-resistant vinyl and have a special laminate that protects them from exposure to wind, rain and sunlight.
 They're even dishwasher safe.
 (Wait, why are you putting your laptop in the dishwasher?!)

 Penguin huddle sticker